 Usually, the infection clears up within 2-10 days.
 If left untreated, campylobacteriosis may lead to serious consequences for a very small number of people.

 There can also be complications from the later stages of the infection.
 But serious long-term problems are unusual.

 The infection is associated with arthritis in rare cases.
 It may also lead to Guillain-Barre syndrome.
 It’s a disorder in which your immune system attacks nerves in your body.
 You can be partially paralyzed and be in the hospital for weeks.

 The best way to avoid campylobacteriosis is to cook poultry to at least 165 F. The meat should be white, not pink.
 Never eat chicken that looks undercooked.

 Heating foods and pasteurizing dairy products are the only ways of knocking out the bacteria in foods that have been contaminated.

 - Wash your hands before cooking and after touching raw poultry or meat.

 - Keep uncooked meat and poultry away from other foods, such as vegetables, by using separate cutting boards, utensils, and cooking surfaces.

-- Wash your hands after touching a pet or pet feces.
+- Wash your hands after touching a pet or pet poop.

-- Make sure your child or anyone with diarrhea washes his or her hands well.
+- Make sure your child or anyone with diarrhea washes their hands well.